 This bottomless apple crumble recipe is similar to the easy apple crisp recipe from America.

-The outcome is warming during those colder months in autumn and winter.
-It is also great to get rid of some of those overripe apples.
-This recipe is simple and works well for children who will love the sweet and fruity outcome and it is done in no time.
+It is also great to use some of those overripe apples.
+This recipe is simple and works well for children who will love the sweet and fruity outcome and takes no time.
 Just push it into the oven before dinner and enjoy it as a warm dessert.

 I like my apple crumble best when the apples have well and truly lost their form and no longer have that firm texture.
 So when making this dessert, the kind of apples you use is the key, as some apples lose their shape quicker than others.
 Their sweetness also depends very much on which variety you choose.
 You have to experiment with which kind you like the best.

 A German variation is the Streuselkucken.
 The plain version has a sweet yeast dough base with crumbles on top.
 In our family, the preferred version is a thin base with a dense layer of apples or plums topped by crisp crumbles.